 How do you know if a site is a quality site?
 You can understand that by asking yourself these questions:

-- Does it rank in Google’s search results for relevant keywords phrases?
+- Does it rank in Google’s search for similar keywords phrases?

 - What’s the domain authority score of the website?